Flawless Physio Logo

 Breaststroke:

-The legs muscle account for greater propulsion with breaststroke than all the other strokes.
-In particular the abductor and adductor muscles of the hips.
-These are the muscles that move the hips and legs out and in together, respectively.
-The arms create a circular movement so use many muscles, with the most powerful movement working the pectoral muscles of the chest.
+These muscles move the hips and legs out and in together, respectively.
+The arms create a circular movement, so they use many muscles, with the most powerful movement working the pectoral muscles of the chest.

 Related article: Swimmers Knee